Misha999777/auth-oidc/README.md

 2. ESModule support
 3. Logging user in using redirect to the auth service
 4. Working in browser, Electron and Capacitor applications
-5. Checking user role
-6. Getting user info claims
+5. Getting user info claims
-7. Supplying access token for requests to the back-end
+6. Supplying access token for requests to the back-end
-8. Automatic refreshing of the access token with refresh token when it expires
+7. Automatic refreshing of the access token with refresh token when it expires
-9. Logging out user from the application and from the auth service
+8. Logging out user from the application and from the auth service

 ## How to use
 ### 1. Install library using npm